SeisComP/seiscomp/doc/base/introduction.rst

 * Powerful and reliable automatic data processing in real time or during post-processing
 * User-friendly and comprehensive graphical interfaces
-* Modern and well-maintained OpenSource software on `GitHub`_ welcoming community contributions.
+* Modern and well-maintained OpenSource software on GitHub :cite:p:`seiscomp-github` welcoming community contributions.

 The first work on what became |scname| today began nearly two decades ago with developments at :term:`GFZ` of plugins for digitizers.